Getting your Trinity Audio player ready...

 “Let me stop you there.
 Do you have any proof?”

-“Your role-playing cohorts?
-Do you think the board will believe them over Dane, the face of the school?
-Haven’t you seen his new 30-second spots trending on campus TV?
+“Your role-playing buddies?
+Do you think the board listens to them over Dane, the face of the school?
+Haven’t you seen his campus TV spots?
 Booyah!”

 I rolled my eyes.

-“I get where you’re coming from, son, but most of the staff is on that little poser’s bandwagon.
-So just do what I said, and the matter will resolve itself.
+“I get it, son, but most of the staff is riding that little poser’s bandwagon.
+Play it smart, and the matter will resolve itself.
 Push the Dane angle, and you’ll get some real pushback.
 I support you either way.
 But I’ll let you call it.”

 “Let’s do it your way.”
 I reluctantly flashed a smile.

-“If only I could get my staff to follow my lead as quickly as you do, everything would be right with the world.
-So, tell me about you, Billy Boy.
-Have you had any strange dreams lately?
-Anything weird?
-Anything?”
+“If only I could get my staff to follow my lead like you.
+So, any strange dreams lately?
+Anything weird?”

-There was an uncomfortable silence in the air before I shook my head no to Mr. Shulenmeyers’ questions.
+There was an uncomfortable silence in the air before I shook my head no to Mr. Shulenmeyers’s questions.

-I departed from the office, hung a left, and headed towards the archway to exit the building.
-I had no more classes for the day.
-The hurriedness in my step signaled my eagerness to get home.
+I departed from the office—completely forgetting to stop by Mrs. Bakirtzis as instructed—hung a left and headed toward the archway to exit the building.
+I had no more classes for the day, and the hurriedness in my step signaled my eagerness to get home.

-For some ungodly reason, rows of students stood on both sides of the archway.
-I did not want to walk through them, but it was the only way out, so I had to.
-As I walked into the herd, the taunting and half-singing started.
+For some ungodly reason, rows of students stood on both sides of the archway—strangely, all facing away from me.
+I didn’t want to walk through them, but it was the only way out.

 One side chanted, “Hocus pocus.”
 The other side chanted, “Abracadabra.”
-The haunting, resonant tones of the musically deft students spooked me.
+There were haunting, resonant tones in their voices.
+So unnaturally rhythmic, it unnerved me.
+They had to be music majors.

-“Where did he go?
-The wizard’s magical cloak made him disappear.”
+I barely heard the words pierce the moist, grody covering: “Where did he go?
+The wizard’s cloak made him disappear.”

 Embarrassingly, I struggled a little longer with my confinement than I’d like to admit.
-Once I finally freed myself, the students were gone.
+Once I finally freed myself, the area stood shockingly empty.

 But up ahead, he stood—The Nameless One—waiting at the end of the archway.
 A bright light behind him made his silhouette loom large.